 The Mirage V will handle a 9 to 11 weight line, or in my case, an oversized 8 weight “switch” Spey line.
 The 5” diameter reel matches and balances well with a Spey rod.
 It also matched well with my light Tarpon rod in 10 weight and I put it to good use with that rod, with a 10WF line for some huge, ice-out muskies this spring.
 Muskies don’t run quite as far as a steelhead or tarpon but make no mistake, they do strip line in a hurry and it’s a knock-down, drag out fight to land one in the shallow back bays of Lake Saint Clair, where we find them.
 Once again, the Mirage was unflappable.
 There will be backcountry Tarpon and snook days for this reel in the near future too.
 I have no reservations that it’ll handle those beasts with equal aplomb.

 Top quality gear is pricy and the Mirage is no exception, but with this reel you definitely get what you pay for, and the price is in line with any other “best” quality reel….and now, no other reel can top Orvis.
 I assume that I’ll be putting this reel through its paces in fresh and salt water until I’m too old and have to hang up my waders.
 Like my other Orvis gear it’ll get passed down to the next generation and probably serve another lifetime on the front lines.
-If you’re looking for a top of the line big game reel, you need look no further that the Orvis Mirage.
+If you’re looking for a top of the line big game reel, you need look no further than the Orvis Mirage.

 Brandon Vaughan has over 40 years of personal and professional experience in a broad array of hunting and fishing disciplines, from Alaska to Belize.
 Past professional experience includes working as a professional guide in Alaska and around the Great Lakes region.
 In addition to hunting and fishing throughout the lower 48, Canada and Central America, Brandon has been an Orvis Endorsed Fly-fishing guide, a fly-fishing and fly-tying instructor, a hunting guide and shooting instructor.